 I have a student who needs immediate SLCL access for an assignment.
 Can you create individual ConnectED cards?

-This may be possible in cases of urgent need if a new student needs access before the school has sent their next card update.
-Please email your ConnectED contact for more information.
+This is possible in cases of urgent need if a new or transfer student needs access before the school has sent their next card update.
+Please email firstname.lastname@example.org with the student's first name, last name, and student ID number.

 A student's parent or guardian would like to have their child's ConnectED access revoked.
 Can you delete individual ConnectED cards?